Sadrita404/Robo-Laser/JOURNAL.md

 ![Screenshot 2026-06-22 at 11.50.49 PM](https://stasis.hackclub-assets.com/images/1782153268824-181q8o.png)

-# 6/22/2026 6 PM - Added the Control Unit to the frame and Case
+#  Added the Control Unit to the frame and Case

 _Time spent: 1.166666666666667h_